Clear Air Task Force

 areas of the parks and the county that are not accessible by regular patrol

-Enforcement Division for the purpose of inspection and regulatory enforcement of
+Enforcement Division is responsible for the inspection and regulatory enforcement of

 businesses that appear to be questionable or suspect in the nature of their